 - Go snowmobiling, join a reindeer safari and much more

 With its northern provinces extending deep into the Arctic Circle, Canada offers some fantastic locations to see the northern lights in some of the world’s great wildernesses.
 Combined with a host of thrilling winter activities and picturesque snow-covered scenery, Canada is a northern lights holiday destination that’s hard to beat.
-We recommend the fascinating town of Whitehorse in the Yukon Territory and Fort McMurray in the Rocky Mountains of Alberta - both can be combined with a longer tailor made holiday in Canada.
+We recommend the fascinating town of Whitehorse in the Yukon Territory, which can be combined with a longer tailor made holiday in Canada.

 - Encounter wildlife such as caribou and moose